*NEW: Learn about our exciting peer community for Executive Assistants!

 The Unfortunate Truth About Remembering Names

-The tips and tricks I’m going to share below have been incredibly effective for many of my clients.
+The tips and tricks we’re going to share below have been incredibly effective for many of our clients.
 But no matter how powerful they may be, one thing remains true: Short of superhuman memory, you aren’t going to remember everyone’s name every time.

 That might seem obvious, but it’s an important truth to accept.
 Here’s why: When we forget someone’s name, our default reaction is often guilt.
 We feel bad for not remembering their name.

-But here’s the problem with guilt: It’s generally a negative emotion that can color all future interactions you have with someone.
-Guilt often causes people to get stuck in their own head, disengaging them from the conversation.
+Guilt often causes people to get stuck in their own heads, disengaging them from the conversation.
 Guilt is also a very powerful emotion, and it’s going to be evident to the other person.

 They might not know exactly what you’re feeling, but there’s a good chance they’ll notice you aren’t happy.
-They may end up assuming you don’t like them, harming the relationship before it ever got a chance to start.
+They may end up assuming you don’t like them, harming the relationship before it ever gets a chance to start.

 All of that to say, understand this: The strategies below are going to help you remember people’s names more easily and frequently, but you’re still going to forget names from time to time.
 That’s okay.